NiklasGustafsson/onnx/docs/Operators-ml.md

   Creates a map from the input and the attributes.<br><br>
       The values are provides by the input tensor, while the keys are specified by the attributes.
       Must provide keys in either classlabels_strings or classlabels_int64s (but not both).<br><br>
-      Input 0 may have a batch size larger than 1.<br><br>
-      Each input in a batch must be the size of the keys specified by the attributes.<br><br>
+      The columns of the tensor correspond one-by-one to the keys specified by the attributes.
+There must be as many columns as keys.<br><br>
-      The order of the input and attributes determines the key-value mapping.

 #### Version